Updated on 21 May 2026

 Different job profiles can be responsible for resource management.

-Usually, the project manager is the main person in charge.
-But at the same level, or higher - depending on the company's hierarchy- the CFO or HR Director may be in charge.
+Typically, the project manager is the main culprit.
+But at the same level, or at a higher level – depending on the company's hierarchy, the CFO or HR director may be in charge.

 Depending on the size of the project, the resource manager can also be the department head, a manager, or a senior executive.